-In the world of gingerbread you “score” more points with judges if you can use gingerbread or gingerbread ingredients in all shapes and forms, literally.
-Some recipes call to add gingerflour like in “Gingerbread Pastiallage Recipe”.
+In the world of gingerbread you “score” more points with judges if you use gingerbread or gingerbread ingredients in all shapes and forms, literally.
+Some recipes call to add ginger flour like in Gingerbread Pastillage Recipe.

-So what is ginger flour?
-Ginger flour is super fine dust/crumbs, of baked, super baked, gingerbread.
-So you can bake your own gingerbread until no moisture is left, I like to bake my gingerbread at a low temperature like 180-200 degrees for at least an hour or more.
+Ginger flour is super fine dust/crumbs, of super baked, gingerbread.
+You can bake your own gingerbread until no moisture is left, I like to bake my gingerbread at a low temperature like 180-200 degrees for at least an hour or more.
 Basically I feel like you can’t bake it enough- which has led to me not paying attention to when I am trying to bake “normal” bread for my family. (to many burnt bread nights)

-When grinding your gingerbread into dust – you need to make sure you have a strong enough mixer or blender.
-I prefer to use the Pampered Chef Deluxe Cooking Blender, because I know it is strong enough to make your own nut butters then it can handle grinding super baked, hard gingerbread.
+When grinding your gingerbread/gingersnaps into dust – you need to make sure you have a strong enough mixer or blender.
+I prefer to use the Pampered Chef Deluxe Cooking Blender, because I know it is strong enough to make your own nut butters, then it can handle grinding super baked, hard gingerbread.
 Another bonus of this mixer is that it has a heated wash setting that makes clean-up super easy.

 A plus to using Murray brand of GingerSnaps is that it gives my gingerbread pastiallage a consistent color that makes for easy tinting later. (for tinting I suggest The Sugar Art master elites.
 I learned the hard way and threw in some extra super baked gingerbread in with the GingerSnaps not thinking about the end result.
 I ended up with having much darker than I wanted ginger flour that was harder to tint.

 Some other uses for Ginger flour, other than an ingredient in gingerbread pastiallge, is to mix with fondant.
 When you do that it gives a velvety texture.
 I also like to add it to rice cereal treats to help my piece have a great gingerbread smell.